3 Ways to Fix Bad Pool Header in Windows 10

 Method 1: RAM Test

+Fix the bad pool header!
 The first solution to this issue is to test whether your RAM stick is fine or faulty.
 To do that, follow these simple steps:

-1. At first, Click on the Start menu.
+1. At first, Click on the Start menu. start menu

-2. Then type Windows Memory Diagnostic in the windows search field.
+2. Then, type Windows Memory Diagnostic in the Windows search field.

 2. Then boot into Easy Recovery Essentials from the BIOS.
 You might have to change the boot propriety using the + and – buttons on your keyboard.
 Make sure you save it using F10 before you Exit the BIOS.